Last updated - September 4, 2024

 In the next screen, you can add the shipping class to the selected products.

-There are also plugins that will make you handle WooCommerce shipping classes more effectively.
+Some plugins will make you handle WooCommerce shipping classes more effectively.

 For example, you can use the ELEX WooCommerce Advanced Bulk Edit Products, Prices & Attributes plugin, if you want to filter products more effectively.
 The plugin lets you filter products based on properties like price, attribute values, etc.